miwnek/raytracing/README.md

  > Note: by default the image takes a few minutes to render.<br>Depending on the machine you might want to change the **width** value in <em>src/main/scala/base/Main.scala</em>.

+ You can also check out the benchmarks between the two version in the **report** folder.

 ## Example
 ![alt text](https://github.com/miwnek/raytracing/blob/master/sample.jpg?raw=true)